RedPillAnalytics/gradle-confluent/README.md

      PipelineExecuteTask (com.redpillanalytics.gradle.tasks.PipelineExecuteTask)

 Options
-     --from-beginning     If enabled, then set "ksql.streams.auto.offset.reset" to "earliest".
+     --from-beginning     WHen defined, then set "ksql.streams.auto.offset.reset" to "earliest".

      --no-create     When defined, CREATE statements are not processed.